OpenWaterFoundation/owf-learn-cdss-statecu-dev/mkdocs-project/docs/dev-env/git.md

 ### Linux

-**TODO smalers 2016-12-31 Linux instructiosn will be added after Windows version is comlete.**
+**TODO smalers 2016-12-31 Linux instructions will be added after Windows version is comlete.**

 ### Windows